kongware/scriptum/README.md

 _unstable_

-While concepts and functional idioms are mature most function implementations are not tested yet and might be affected by future code revisions.
+While concepts and functional idioms are mature most function implementations are not tested yet and implementation details might be affected by future code revisions.

 ## Future Studies